 EPC% = Revenue / Clicks * 100

 You also need to know your revenue and the number of clicks you sent to.
 So, to calculate EPC, you need to send visitors to the advertiser’s website (Clicks) and then record the amount paid by the advertiser (Revenue).
 Thus EPC provides an important metric that can be used to calculate the total commission an affiliate receives from his affiliate marketing activities.
+This means the EPC is essential in calculating the affiliate marketing revenue and affiliate marketing earnings for an affiliate marketer.

 Why EPC Marketing is important in affiliate marketing?